TAKE A HIKE: Explore the natural beauty of Perth City.

 The Tony Di Scerni Pathway, Mount Lawley

-Follow this peaceful route along the Swan River’s wetlands, from Banks Reserve in Mount Lawley to Bardon Park.
+Follow this peaceful route along the Swan River’s wetlands, from Warndoolier in Mount Lawley to Bardon Park.
 Stop at the small jetty for a stunning city skyline view across the river (or a good chat and drinks break)!
 Listen out for frog calls and spot the different species of waterbirds.

 WALKS WITH A VIEW